Broadleaf Microservices

 Building

 Now that we have our workspace setup, we can go ahead and build the project.
-Right click the main project, and click Run Maven > clean install
+From the root of the Loose Binding Parent, run Maven > clean install to build all the referenced sub-projects.

 IntelliJ mvn clean install